Conservation Planning Specialist

 Currently Eddie is helping evolve our planning methods to match the Conservancy’s evolving mission, which includes greater emphasis on valuing nature, human wellbeing, engagement with other sectors, and adapting to climate change.
 He works globally and has helped apply innovative methods and analyses to decisions as diverse as community protected areas in the Solomon Islands and the geographic expansion of the Conservancy’s work in Africa.

 Eddie completed his PhD at the University of Queensland under Professor Hugh Possingham, and holds an adjunct faculty position there.
 He has previously worked in fisheries and marine conservation for the Australian government.
 Eddie has published over 25 peer reviewed articles on topics including climate change adaptation, conservation planning, efficient monitoring, return on investment, risk analysis, marine protected areas, coral reef resilience, connectivity, dynamic decision making, and evolution.
 He is also author of the manual for the world’s most widely used conservation planning software, Marxan.
 Eddie has been nominated as an outstanding early career researcher by the Australian Academy of Science, and was the recipient of the Great Barrier Reef Foundation’s inaugural prize for innovative concepts to conserve the reef in the face of climate change.
+He is an editor of the journal Conservation Biology.

 Eddie lives in Brisbane, Australia and spends his evenings trying to catch lizards with his son.
 He has explored some of the world’s least visited destinations and has written for magazines including Outdoor and Australian Geographic on adventures such as mountain biking in Kyrgyzstan and kayaking in Greenland.